-Ramzi Salloum, PhD (2016 Cohort) was recently selected awarded a grant from the James and Esther King Biomedical Research Program entitled “Clinically-Efficient Strategies to Address Tobacco Smoke Exposure in Pediatric Practice.”
+Ramzi Salloum, PhD (2016 Cohort) was recently awarded a grant from the James and Esther King Biomedical Research Program entitled “Clinically-Efficient Strategies to Address Tobacco Smoke Exposure in Pediatric Practice.”

 The grant will assess the feasibility and efficacy of a scalable, automated EHR tool for tobacco screening and counseling, along with provider training on best practices, among diverse clinics in the OneFlorida Clinical Research Consortium.
 Using an NCI-designated Research Tested Intervention Program (RTIP), an innovative EHR-based process that confidentially screens parents pre- or in-visit for the use of tobacco and nicotine products was developed and piloted.
 The PCP receives the screening results in the EHR to enable counseling in addition to EHR-based referral to cessation services.